 If there’s no magnesium to help the body eliminate calcium, then the calcium builds up in the cells.
 That’s why magnesium is often called nature’s calcium channel blocker.[1,2,3]

 Calcium works in the muscles, too, contracting muscle fibers while magnesium relaxes them.
-Too much calcium and your muscles will begin to twitch, spasm, and even result in convulsions.
+Too much calcium and your muscles will begin to twitch or spasm.

 We already know that calcium protects and keeps bones and teeth healthy.
 But without magnesium, the body cannot:

 - Stimulate calcitonin, a hormone that draws calcium from the blood and tissues back into the bones.*

 - Suppress parathyroid, another hormone that breaks down bone.*

 - Convert vitamin D into its active form for calcium absorption.*

 - Activate an enzyme required for new bone to form.*